wp-plugins/postcodes4u-address-finder/readme.txt

 = Do you offer address look-ups for other countries? =

-Currently we only offer address look ups to the UK.
+Currently we only offer address look ups to the UK.#

+= Woo Commerce Campatability =
+Works,and tested with,  WooCommerce 2.2.3 - 2.3.7 (The Current Version)

 == Screenshots ==